 While the above may sound straightforward, epoxy paint proves a challenge to many DIYers because of the problems that can arise from poor application.
 Peeling paint and bubbles are the most common issues.

 For example, expect the epoxy to peel if you do not thoroughly clean the concrete, both of any dirt or grease and of the cleaning solutions used.
-It simply cannot adhere well to them.
+If there are any remnants, the epoxy will not adhere correctly.
 Crumbling concrete also lifts with peeling paint.

 Also expect the epoxy to peel if you do not etch the concrete.
 Again, it needs the rougher texture to adhere.
 A floor not allowed to fully dry can also peel.